chparmley/Remote-Arduino-Servo-Control/README.md

 # Remote Arduino Servo Control
-Java powered Xbox1 Controller interface for controlling servos via an Arduino Uno.
+Java powered Xbox1 Controller interface for servos movement via an Arduino Uno.
 Bluetooth/Wifi/Wired as long the computer recognizes it as a controller.
 Button map is calibrated for an Xbox1 Controller (Newer with usb-c).
 Others will likely work but untested.